Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 1. “Autism Spectrum Disorder”.
 National Institute of Mental Health.
 Last modified February 2024.

-2. “Screening and Diagnosis of Autism Spectrum Disorder”.
+2. “Screening for Autism Spectrum Disorder”.
 Centers for Disease Control and Prevention.
-Last modified March 31, 2022.
+Last modified May 16, 2024.

 5. Pavlopoulou, Georgia., Dimitriou, Dagmara.
 “Autistic adults and sleep problems”.
 National Autistic Society.
 2018.